rlwhitcomb/utilities/README.md

 ## Notes on New Programs and Features

-### License
+### Copyrights
-- Need something to check proper license, copyright, etc. in all files
+- Check for out-of-order history comments, and/or bad format, or missing entirely
-- Check copyright years by history; also check for out-of-order history comments, and/or bad format, or missing entirely
+- Need to deal with "git move" operations that generate false errors about bad copyright years

 ### Shell invoker
 - Option to "boiler" to create this thing (along with the path/class)